Momma Song: Critical reception

 Ashley Robinson of Melodic wrote that "Despite the vulnerable nature of the track, Boone's powerhouse voice is not held back" and "Boone belts out the chorus, which nicely contrasts with the softer pieces of the song."
 Nmesoma Okechukwu of Euphoria Magazine called it a "beautiful and deeply touching song" and further remarked, "He arrested my heart from the very first verse when he sang, 'Momma, I'm missing home / And California's getting colder / And colder, and colder / I miss you,' and made me teary when he asked, 'Momma, I'm getting old / Does that mean you're getting older? / And older, and older / I miss you.'"
 Sydney Brasil of Exclaim! criticized the song, commenting "'Momma Song' is what would happen if Adele donated one of her more forgettable, Track 7 filler songs to him.
 It gives the '7 Years' treatment to his mom, filled with cliches of driving through the country with her and how one day he'll only have memories when she enters the celestial kingdom."

 Music video

-The music video was released alongside the song.
-It sees Benson Boone performing the song while backed by his band and features footage from his childhood.
+The music video was released alongside the single.
+It sees Boone performing the song while backed by his band and features footage from his childhood.
 The clip begins and ends with Boone sitting at the piano next to his mother.